rodgarda/multiplyprim/README.md

 # multiplyprim
-Game to learn to multiply
+Game to learn to multiply in Angular 12